 September is coming to a close, and I would like to thank all of you for giving such fantastic efforts this past month as we pushed ourselves and each other through the September Lean and Mean Challenge!
-I hope that you have been encourage, inspired, or motivated to run full force feeling strong into a new season; both literally and figuratively!
+I hope that you have been encouraged, inspired, or motivated to run full force and feeling strong into a new season; both literally and figuratively!
 Even if you did not participate hands-on in the challenge, I thank you for reading along and for your supportive thoughts.
-Please never hesitate to contact me to let me know what type of at-home challenges you are looking for and how I can best walk along side you to offer support.
+Please never hesitate to contact me to let me know what type of at-home challenges you are looking for and how I can best walk alongside you to offer support!

 I recently received an email from a fitness friend.
 I am humbled to share LeAnn’s story of how the September Lean and Mean Challenge has helped her over the last several weeks.